 Short-term disability insurance typically pays you a percentage of your salary for a specific amount of time – anywhere from 10 to 26 weeks.
 Unfortunately, many people are denied benefits.
 Your insurance company may be acting in bad faith and it’s time to hold them responsible.
 If you have been denied benefits, a legal representative will help you appeal your claim and fight for benefits.
 If you have been denied, be sure to check the following:

-To speak with a qualified attorney about your legal options, contact the Dallas short-term disability litigation lawyers of Grisham & Kendall, PLLC, today at (713) 999-5085 to take the first step in fighting for the benefits you need.
+To speak with a qualified attorney about your legal options, contact the Dallas and Houston short-term disability litigation lawyers of Grisham & Kendall, PLLC, today at (713) 999-5085 to take the first step in fighting for the benefits you need.